plausible/docs/docs/integration-guides.md

 [Plausible API Ruby Gem](https://github.com/dailytics/plausible_api): This is a simple wrapper to read the Plausible API with Ruby.
 Built and maintained by [Dailytics](https://dailytics.com/).

+## Sanity.io

+[Plausible iframe dashboard widget](https://www.sanity.io/plugins/plausible-iframe): Simple plugin to show Plausible as an iframe inside of the Sanity dashboard.
+Built and maintained by [Ole Svennevig](https://olesvennevig.no/).

 ## Server side tracking

 We have the Plausible events API which can be used to record pageviews and custom events server side without the use of JavaScript.
 [Learn more here](events-api.md).